message/iata/RS.md

 - military personnel traveling on duty.
 2. Passengers arriving from the USA must have:
 - a negative COVID-19 antigen or RT-PCR test result issued at most 48 hours before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated.
-The certificate must be issued by Armenia, Croatia, Cyprus, Czechia, Egypt, Georgia, Greece, Hungary, India, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates.
+The certificate must be issued in Andorra, Armenia, Austria, Belgium, Cape Verde, Croatia, Cyprus, Czechia, Egypt, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, India, Ireland (Rep.), Italy, Lebanon, Liechtenstein, Lithuania, Malta, Moldova (Rep.), Morocco, Netherlands, Romania, San Marino, Serbia, Spain, Slovakia, Slovenia, Switzerland, Tunisia, Turkey, Ukraine or United Arab Emirates.
 Details can be found at <a href="https://www.mfa.gov.rs/en/citizens/travel-serbia/covid-19-entry-requirements">https://www.mfa.gov.rs/en/citizens/travel-serbia/covid-19-entry-requirements</a> ; or
-- a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Croatia, Denmark, Germany, Greece, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA.
+- a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Cape Verde, Croatia, Denmark, Estonia, Germany, Greece, Iceland, Ireland (Rep.), Liechtenstein, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA.
 Passengers must have tested positive at least 14 days and at most 6 months before arrival.
 - This does not apply to:
 - nationals and residents of Serbia;
 - nationals of Slovenia;